sachinsu/sachinsu.github.io/work_journal/software.md

     -	Observability - decide how are you going to monitor the health of the system and set up processes for solving production issues (e.g. team on-call).
 Use a third-party solution (like Sumo Logic) to set up monitors and dashboards for that purpose.
     -	Rollout Communication - once you agree on a rollout date with your team and the PM, make sure that all stakeholders are aware of it.
 Check whether any documentation changes are required.
     -	Measuring Success - decide on metrics that will tell you whether the project was a success.
 Is anyone using the new system?
 Do users manage to accomplish their tasks?
 You can leverage your Observability suite for this purpose.

+- Code Hale on Organizations,
+	- Centralize Decision making and vision
+	- Create a small group of people who are on same page, open to new ideas,be imperical, have small meetings and make decision quickly.
+	- then decentralize for execution. give developers autonomy.
+	- avoid exponential bikeshading

+- Statistics
+	- Median
+		- If set of values are odd then, the middle value when ordered is Median
+		- If set of values are even then, the average of 2 middle values is Median
+		- Median is not affected by outliers (Extremes in data set)
+	- Mean
+		- Some of all the values in set divided by number of values
+		- Mean gets impacted by outliers.